top of page

 The Start Doctor

 The start of a race can set the table for success throughout the rest of the race.
 The top speed (max velocity) attained in the race is of the utmost importance, but the skill of executing and managing various aspects during the start and initial acceleration, not only impacts performance during the early portion of the race but also can put the athlete in position to maximize the quality and effectiveness of the top speed.
-So, for sprinters in the sport of track and field, failure to skillfully utilize the starting blocks can negatively impact the entire race.
+Because of this, sprinters in the sport of track and field may significantly underachieve when they fail to skillfully utilize the starting blocks.
 There must be an effective teaching strategy because using starting blocks can provide quite a challenge for athletes of all stages of maturity and ability levels.
-My suggestion is to focus on skillfully starting and accelerating from various positions without blocks before adding starting blocks.
-Pushing off from the ground obviously involves some differences when compared to starting from the angled platform that the starting blocks provide, but there are key aspects that are more easily mastered without blocks, that then can be applied to using blocks.
-Conversely, focusing on using starting blocks without mastering some of the key aspects that I'm alluding to can prevent the athlete from ever maximizing their performances.
+My suggestion is to focus sufficient attention on skillfully starting and accelerating from various positions without blocks before adding starting blocks.
+Pushing off from the ground obviously involves some differences when compared to starting from the angled platform that the starting blocks provide.
+One important difference is that when loading the legs against starting blocks, there is more of a need to learn to distribute body weight to keep too much weight from being on the hands.
+Add to this the need for the athlete to position the body to best launch up the track in a manner that lends itself to continuing effectively up the track, and you have quite a challenge.
+The difficulty of this can lead many sprinters to settle on unsound methods to distribute the weight and to get up the track effectively.
+Methods learned to start effectively without blocks can provide steppingstones toward effective starting block use for all ability levels.
+Last summer, I took part in an Apprentice Coaches Program where some world class athletes were preparing for the Olympic Trials, and it was pretty obvious to me that even some of those athletes were deficient in some fundamentals of starting.
+My opinion was validated by one of the instructors, who happens to be a leading international authority.
 Read on for the learning progression that I use to develop fundamentally sound starting block use.
 This teaching method can also be used to enhance the abilities of starting, stopping, changing direction, and achieving top speed effectively during other sports where prowess in these areas is important.

 Ironically

 This is not to say that athletes need to spend an inordinate amount of time throughout the year practicing starts.
-As a matter of fact, in the sport of track, many training runs, are not done by starting and accelerating very explosively in order to save the legs from excessive wear and tear, and as I said above, it is the top speed (max velocity), that is the primary consideration.
-In my opinion this includes the top speed attained in sub max training runs, as the athlete can demonstrate the ability to react and respond effectively and coordinate movements, along with the timing and rhythm to maximize efficiency at the various speeds and intensities, with the idea being for the athlete to develop the ability to maximize running efficiency and effectiveness at any pace.
-I also maintain that even when moving into starts, ie; with a roll, hop, etc..., or otherwise starting and accelerating in a lesser intense manner, that these reps can still support the development of body control and the maximizing of performance that I just alluded to.
-When in sufficient condition, and during an appropriate time in the training period, it of course, is beneficial to get reps starting explosively and moving toward and into top speeds in a similar manner that is done during competitions.
-Doing so allows the athlete the opportunity to master operating with the body and its parts moving through angles, paths, trajectories and applying force in ways that correspond with competitive intensities.
+As a matter of fact, in the sport of track, many training runs, are not done by starting and accelerating with maximum explosiveness in order to save the legs from excessive wear and tear, and as I said above, it is the top speed (max velocity), that is the primary consideration.
+In my opinion this includes the top speed attained in sub max training runs and runs where the athletes choose to not accelerate as explosively.
+In these scenarios the athlete can still demonstrate the ability to position and prepare to react and respond effectively and coordinate body movements in order to get up the track effectively at the various speeds and intensities, with the idea being for the athlete to develop the ability to maximize running efficiency and effectiveness at any pace.
+I also maintain that even when moving into starts, ie; walking, with a roll, hop, etc..., that these reps can still support the development of body positioning and control.
+When in sufficient condition, and during an appropriate time in the training period, it of course, is beneficial to get reps starting with maximum explosiveness and moving toward and into top speeds in a similar manner that the athlete chooses to employ during competitions.
+Doing so allows the athlete the opportunity to master operating with the body and its parts moving through positions, angles, paths, trajectories and applying force in ways that correspond with competitive intensities.
 When not in sufficient condition, however; repeated intense sprinting can lead to injury.
 Check out my blogs for my take on maximizing sprint success.

 Some Limiting Factors

 Various limiting factors are critical components.
 Some of these factors are strength, flexibility, mechanics, coordination, and conditioning.
-Much of the information in my blogs pertain to mechanics, but I hope to make it clear how technical aspects are supported by various physical abilities and often go hand in hand with these abilities.
+Much of the information in my blogs pertain to mechanics, but I hope to make it clear how technical aspects are supported by various physical abilities that often go hand in hand with these abilities.
 I believe it is important for coaches to attempt to assess their athletes early on to try to identify positive physical qualities, as well what mechanics are already being executed skillfully, along with those which are not.
 This should allow the coach(es) to individualize instruction to some degree.
 As coaches, we love to find athletes with a lot of raw ability, but it takes a lot of skill for the coach to effectively nurture those abilities and help to effectively steer the athlete.
 When dealing with youths, age-appropriateness is an important consideration.
-Coaches need to be able to recognize various limitations athletes may have at the varying levels of maturity and developmental stages as they are trying to accomplish various tasks.
+Coaches need to be able to recognize various limitations athletes may have at the varying levels of maturity and developmental stages, as they are trying to accomplish various tasks.
 Read my blogs for my take on these matters.
 This very importantly includes recognizing and understanding elite level performances, and identifying areas that even the elite athletes may need to improve upon as well!

 Flexibility

 It is important not to underestimate the importance of flexibility.
 For child athletes, their flexibility is most often very impressive, but with maturity, as the muscles and tendons strengthen, flexibility inevitably lessens.
-According to Ralph Mann," The biggest non-genetic factor affecting flexibility, however, is neglect."
+According to Ralph Mann (rest his soul)," The biggest non-genetic factor affecting flexibility, however, is neglect."
 He explained the critical role flexibility plays, stating, "If a sprinter is not flexible enough in their pelvic area to shift their hips forward at Touchdown, then they are forced to "sit back" at foot strike.
 This position not only shifts the body center back (insuring more braking forces) but also presents a "soft" (less rigid) body position which leads to time consuming hip flexion, as well as requiring the hips to move through a longer range of motion (both time and energy wasteful).

-In my mind, gaining an understanding of the movements described in the previous Mann quote, and recognizing their part in the athlete's movement up the track from the start of the race, through initial acceleration and top speed is foundational.
 There are varying degrees of flexibility and ranges of motion demonstrated by successful sprinters.
 Understanding what Mann explained can help coaches identify various methods of compensation athletes may use, as well as help coaches consider strategies to address root causes of various movement issues.
 Left unaddressed, some issues not only can hamper performance, but also can lead to injury.
 It is important to realize that athletes at all levels exhibit compensatory actions related to body structure/development, previous injuries, etc...
 Although I certainly am not an expert in this area, I hope to provide helpful information in some of my blogs.
-I participated in the Altis Apprentice Coach Program this past summer in Atlanta, and it made a huge impression upon me when I saw the attention the athletes got on the therapy tables, getting massages and other forms of body work meant to address various issues that if untreated, could have been problematic.
+As I stated above, I participated in the Altis Apprentice Coach Program this past summer in Atlanta, and it made a huge impression upon me when I saw the attention the athletes got on the therapy tables, getting massages and other forms of body work meant to address various issues that if untreated, could have been problematic.

 Strength/Conditioning

-There is obviously a significant genetic component to strength, but a major challenge for the coach is to adequately address the static, dynamic, and elastic strength needs, as well as getting the athlete to apply these abilities effectively when sprinting.
+There is obviously a significant genetic component to strength, but a major challenge for the coach is to adequately address the static, dynamic, and elastic strength needs, as well as getting the athlete to apply these abilities effectively to help maximize performances when sprinting.
+Deficiencies in the needed specific power and strength can manifest themselves as collapsing hips, knees and/or ankles during movement up the track.
 As with flexibility, being able to identify various functional strength needs can be very valuable, and as with flexibility, various functional strength aspects support good technique, ie; joint stability.
 My "Physical Development" blog covers this as well as conditioning

 Important Aspects of Starting Positions Are Shared to Some Degree